 On Monday 23 September, international vegan charity Viva! will launch a headline new campaign at the Labour Party Conference in Brighton, shedding new light on the devastating effects of industrial meat and dairy farming on global nature.
-The campaign will for the first time make clear the dramatic environmental benefits of choosing to go vegan or electing to consume fewer animal-based products.
+The Vegan Now! campaign will for the first time make clear the dramatic environmental benefits of choosing to go vegan or electing to consume fewer animal-based products.

 Vegan Now – International Launch at Labour Party Conference 2019 Running Order

 Lighthouse Brighton, 28 Kensington Street, Brighton BN1 4AJ

 15:45 Podcast recording finishes.
 Attendees start arriving.
 Refreshments served.

 16:00 Guests seated and Vegan Now film shown.